Business models have been around for years in one form or another. How can their use support those considering business transformation or outsourcing?

 C$ – Cost structure.
 The business model elements result in the cost structure.

-The figure is a blank template used to receive and structure the thoughts of a group convened to gather input on the current and future model options.
-Such a group should be selected for diversity and the quality of their input.
-The process should be facilitated by one familiar with the frameworks, but the content should come from those who know the customers and the business.
+The figure is a blank template.
+Use it to receive and structure the thoughts of a group convened to gather input on the current and future model options.
+Select members of your group for diversity and the quality of their input.
+The facilitator must be familiar with the frameworks, but the content should come from those who know the customers and the business.
 “Experts” from one discipline or another should not be allowed to dominate proceedings.
 The chief expertise sought is a combination of market and company functions.
+The completed model illustrates the interactions and relationships between the elements.

 The process of designing such a model is highly collaborative and creative.
 The initial stages are free-flowing and seek wide experience.
-Once a number of candidate future models have been generated, it becomes more analytical as the quality of each is tested.
+Once you have generated a number of candidate future models, you will need to becomes more analytical as you move on to assess the quality of each.
 This is where scenario and numerical analysis come to play.
-It is common in the course of this to find that the best outcome is achieved by some combination of earlier models, so beware of becoming fixated on a particular model too early.
-The process of validation includes the development of plans for making the change form the current state.
-There is no point in choosing something that cannot be built.
+Many teams find that the best outcome is achieved by some combination of earlier models.
+So beware of becoming fixated on a particular model too early.
+The process of validation includes the development of plans for making the change from the current state.
+A model is useful only if you can build it into your business.
 Similarly, if it requires qualities in a partner that are absent from the market, something needs to change.

 Some time ago, I was working with a large organisation that was planning a transformation centred on a change from the exclusive use of face-to-face service delivery to include phone and web service.
 The programme manager had assumed that his scope excluded any change to IT services, which provided minimal phone and no web facilities.
-Our review identified what was needed for the new service channels to work and the demands of delivery on the organisation.
-The existing provision could not credibly achieve this, requiring external augmentation that had a significant effect on the business case for change.
+Our review plugged the gap in his programme.
+The previous provision could not credibly achieve this, requiring external augmentation that had a significant effect on the business case for change.
+It is much quicker and cheaper to spot such omissions early on.

 The Influence of Customer Experience

 “Customer Experience” is a perspective that has had influence for several years.
-Frederick Richhard noted the effect of customer effort upon loyalty in forming the ideas that led to his proposal of the “Net Promoter Score” [Ref 6].
-The process of examining and designing a process for Customer Experience is to identify customer effort, both direct and indirect, and seek to minimise this, whilst maximising pleasant interactions.
+Frederick Richhard noted the effect of customer effort upon loyalty in forming the ideas that led to his proposal of the “Net Promoter Score”.6 The process of examining and designing a process for Customer Experience is to identify customer effort, both direct and indirect, and seek to minimise this, whilst maximising pleasant interactions.
 Redundant effort includes steps such as customer service staff validating a caller’s identity multiple times.
 Customers will resist change if it results on greater effort for them.
-It is suggested that in the course of evaluating a proposed new business model, that the customer experience perspective is one of those applied during the validation.
+When you are evaluating a proposed new business model, use the perspective of customer experience as one of those applied during your validation.

-With the ease of customers searching the world for suppliers, regardless of time-zone or language, choice is greatly increased.
+Global customers can easily search the world for suppliers, extending their available choice.
 Bots search the web to generate price comparisons.
 One of the few sustainable barriers to competition will be relationship, based on providing superior value.
 Analytics provides high levels of insight into customer behaviour for those with the skills to listen and interpret what is heard.
 Processes for delivery must have high levels of integrity to assure quality.

 Conclusion

 A business model is a useful tool in the armoury when a major change of approach is being planned.
 It can help to identify the interaction between components and ensure that the right things are being done in the best way.
-This is of value in the process of sourcing services.
+This is of value in the process of sourcing services and many other decisions.
 In major change, it ensures that the high-level picture is coherent and provides the boundary conditions within which lower-level definition may proceed confidently.
 This is vital to the success of business transformation and where partners are sought to take the business forward.

 All models are wrong but some of them are useful.